Fatoumata-KZ/ai-prompt-kit/README.md

 ## 💡 Solution

-This tool helps public sector analysts use **AI-generated prompts** to quickly create better first drafts.
+This tool helps public sector analysts utilize **AI-generated prompts** to quickly create more effective first drafts.
 It consists of:
 - A live, interactive web app for generating briefing prompts
 - A downloadable Prompt Kit with examples and templates
 - Ethical guidelines for responsible AI usage